Credit Card Icon

 Understand Your Dry Eye Condition

-Dry tear syndrome can be quite uncomfortable, occurring when your eyes don’t produce enough tears or when those tears evaporate too quickly.
+Dry eye syndrome can be quite uncomfortable, occurring when your eyes don’t produce enough tears or when those tears evaporate too quickly.
 We understand that this can be frustrating, and recognizing the symptoms is the first step toward finding relief.
 Common signs include:

 • Redness: Your eyes may appear red and irritated.